enechange/EnergyDataSimulationChallenge/README.md

 1. Fork it
 2. Create your branch
-(Name the branch name 'analyst/YOURNAME' like analyst/shirakia)
+(Name the branch name 'analysis/YOURNAME' like analysis/shirakia)
-3. Create your directory in 'analysis' directory.
+3. Create your directory in 'analysis/' directory.
 4. Code your analysis programs and commit them
 5. Push to the branch
 6. Make a Pull Request